 Teach children how to respond to the alarm and that they should never play with the unit.
-This alarm is a multi-criteria device designed to detect smoke from any source of combustion in a residential environment.
+This alarm is a multi-criteria device.
+Smoke models are designed to detect smoke, and combination smoke/CO models are designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.